Can I modify Clarity? Some of it does not fit with my use case.

 Is Clarity based on Scrum?

-No. Some concepts are similar while others are not.
-For example, in Scrum, a Sprint (delivery cycle in Clarity) should cause deliverable.
-This is not the case in Clarity - a delivery cycle is a unit of planning and does not forecast a deliverable result explicitly.
-This is what Goals are used for.
-And there are many such differences, explicit and implied.
+For example, in Scrum, a Sprint (delivery cycle in Clarity) should normally result in deliverable or increment to a product.
+This is not the case in Clarity - a delivery cycle is a unit of planning and does not forecast a deliverable result explicitly - this is what Goals are used for.
+There are many such differences, explicit and implied.

-Clarity is designed focusing slightly on Teams with significant to total ownership in the work being performed - usually self-managed, cross-functional product or service teams.
+Clarity is designed focusing on Teams with significant to total ownership in the work being performed - usually self-managed, cross-functional product, services, delivery and other teams.

 Is Clarity an Agile framework?